Skip to main content

 S3 Dead Letter Queue Configuration

-import io.fleak.commons.api.JobContext;
+import io.fleak.zephflow.api.JobContext;

 // Create an S3 DLQ configuration